A few words on|

 By making use of our faculty to reason by analogy, symbols and metaphors allow us to contemplate and shed light on concepts which previously may have been too abstract.
 We can think about what things are like, and in doing so, we get closer to understanding the way things are.
 Perhaps more importantly, symbols reach us in ways that escape our conscious awareness, and thus sustain us on very spiritual and emotional levels.
 In essence, symbolism is an amazing path for exploration.

 Storytelling has long been a passion of mine, be it through writing, painting, poetry, photography, music or filmmaking.
 Another passion of mine is symbol interpretation, which can also be expressed through many different avenues.
-Tarot, handwriting analysis, and dream interpretation are 3 facets that I've studied in earnest over the last ten years.
+Tarot, handwriting analysis, and dream interpretation are 3 facets that I've studied in earnest over the last fifteen years.
 I also enjoy analyzing themes and symbols in films.

 Susan Lien Whigham